EvidenceForJusticeLab/E4J-civil-summons-repo/README.md

 ## Citation / Use

-This repository is maintained for research and educational work by the Evidence for Justice Lab.
+This repository is maintained for research by the Evidence for Justice Lab.
 If you build on this code or data, cite the project and note the dataset version you used.

 ## Contact

-For questions about the workflow, pipeline structure, or data definitions, contact the Evidence for Justice Lab team or the repository maintainer.
+For questions about the workflow, pipeline structure, or data definitions, contact the Evidence for Justice Lab team.